chriskonnertz/Addresses/README.md

 # Address Validation

-> ATTENTION: This repository is no longer maintained.
+> ATTENTION: This repository is no longer maintained!

 This PHP class tries to validate user input (name and address).